 Messenger is an accomplished public speaker, having given keynote addresses to national journalism organizations, criminal justice nonprofits and institutions of higher learning, mostly focusing on his work in criminal justice reform, poverty and race, and his long career as a journalist, which began at a small weekly newspaper in Colorado.

 Messenger lives in Wildwood, Missouri, with his wife and two children.
-He has four grown children and eight grandchildren.Download Bio
+He has four grown children and nine grandchildren.Download Bio

 PROFIT AND PUNISHMENTHow America Criminalizes the Poor in the Name of Justice